 Tumor profiling tests (using gene expression profiling tools) give information about the genes in cancer cells and may help us learn more about differences in breast cancers.

-Oncotype DX® is the only tumor profiling tool widely used in the U.S. At this time, other tools are mostly limited to the research setting.
+Other tools are mostly limited to the research setting.
 Researchers are working to address the technical limits of these tools.

 Learn more about tumor profiling.

 Although still under study, your genes and personal characteristics (such as lifestyle factors) may help guide your breast cancer treatment.